Title: Professor Emeritus

 Location: Hawley, Minnesota, United States

-Sharon Scapple, Professor Emeritus, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in literature.
+Sharon Scapple, Professor Emeritus, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in teaching literature and writing.

 For more information, please visit: